Understanding Your Jaw Pain

 Frequently Asked Questions

-If you experience any of the symptoms listed above, we recommend contacting us as soon as possible to be diagnosed and start receiving treatment.
+If you experience any of the symptoms listed above, such as frequent jaw pain or headaches, we recommend contacting our practice as soon as possible.
+Dr. Huff will determine exactly what’s causing your symptoms and develop a personalized treatment plan.

 What causes jaw pain when chewing?